About MDN Web Docs

 Documentation and articles

-MDN wiki documents have been prepared with the contributions of many authors, both within and outside the Mozilla Foundation.
+Note: MDN content has been prepared with the contributions of authors from both inside and outside Mozilla.
 Unless otherwise indicated, the content is available under the terms of the Creative Commons Attribution-ShareAlike license (CC-BY-SA), v2.5 or any later version.

 When reusing MDN content, you need to ensure two things: